Blue Hawk (roller coaster)

-Blue Hawk is a steel roller coaster located at Six Flags Over Georgia.
-Designed by Vekoma, Blue Hawk was originally built for Conko's Party Pier in New Jersey, where it was known as Kamikaze.
+Blue Hawk is a steel roller coaster at Six Flags Over Georgia in Mableton, Georgia, United States.
+Manufactured by Vekoma, Blue Hawk was originally built for Conko's Party Pier in New Jersey, where it was known as Kamikaze.
 It was relocated to Six Flags Over Georgia in 1992 as Ninja, and was the tallest roller coaster in the park at that time.
 In 2016, Six Flags announced that the ride would be renovated and renamed, with members of the public voting on the ride's new name.

 History

 Hunt's Pier in Wildwood, New Jersey purchased and installed this roller coaster, naming it Kamikaze, in 1989.
 Kamikaze was purchased by Six Flags and relocated to Six Flags Over Georgia, where it was given the new name Ninja.
 Ninja was placed in the park's Cotton States section and sits roughly where Z-Force was previously located prior to its removal after the 1990 season, opening to the public on March 1, 1992.

 The ride received extensive work in 2016 and did not open with the park for its new season.
 The ride was repainted with blue track and gray supports.
 Following rider complaints of a rough ride and low attendance as Ninja, Blue Hawk’s track was inspected and repaired as needed to improve smoothness, and the trains were replaced with two new models featuring soft vest restraints instead of the previous over-the-shoulder harnesses.
 Park guests were invited to vote for one of three potential new names for the ride—American Eagle, Air Commander or Blue Hawk.
-After more than 6,000 votes were cast, voters selected Blue Hawk as the new name, followed by American Eagle and Air Commander.
+After more than 6,000 votes were cast, voters selected Blue Hawk as the new name.
 The renovated ride is themed to the American military and re-opened to guests on June 9, 2016.